 So yeah, it’s a fairly large neighborhood.
 And that’s just one of the many reasons why there are so many fun things to do on the Upper West Side NYC.

-How to Get to the Upper West Side NYC
+How to Get to the Best Things to do on the Upper West Side NYC

 Okay, before I even begin to tell you how to get to the Upper West Side of NYC, I implore you to walk around this neighborhood as much as possible!

 Not only is it a super safe place to walk, but there is a ton of stunning architecture scattered all throughout the area.
 Places that you won’t really be able to appreciate unless you go for a walk through this supremely scenic section of the city and appreciate all the stunning brownstones and townhouses that surround you.